esti770/Nand2tetris-Project--build-compiler/README.md

-A compiler that translates high level language to low level language (Assembly), using new programming language - Falcon. grade: 98.
+A compiler that translates high level language to low level language (Assembly), using new programming language - Falcon.